konstantink36/Udacity-Cpp-Snake-Game/README.md

 The base code from CppND-Capstone-Snake-Game GitHub repository is modified to add new game features to the snake game.
 Poison pallets (red) are randomly placed on the field, the snake dies if it hits one of them.
 The poison pallets change position whenever the snake eats food (yellow).
-Another added feature is multi-threading, see details below.
+Another added feature is multithreading, see details below.

-Following C++ features were implemented in this project:
+## 10 C++ features have been implemented in this project:

 1. A variety of control structures are used in the project.
 The project code is organized into functions.
 3. Appropriate data and functions are grouped into classes.
 Data is accessed via member functions.